bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

 ## Additional CLI commands

-In addition to the REST API exposed via `make run`, there are additional commands to interact directly with the service (i.e. cluster creation/scaling, Kafka creation, Errors list, etc.) without having to use a REST API client.
+In addition to the REST API exposed via `make run`, there are additional commands to interact directly with the service (i.e. cluster creation/scaling, Dinosaur creation, Errors list, etc.) without having to use a REST API client.

 To use these commands, run `make binary` to create the `./kas-fleet-manager` CLI.